tomara-x/lapis/README.md

 unsteady_no_reset(Vec<f32>, bool)  // same but isn't affected by resets unsteady_ramp(Vec<f32>, bool)  // its output goes one integer up every given duration
-                               // the bool is also sets looping step(node1, ...)  // steps forward through its nodes everytime its input is non-zero
+                               // the bool is also sets looping step(node1, ...)  // steps forward through its nodes when its input is non-zero
                   // nodes must be 0-in 1-out
 filter_step(node1, ...)  // same as step but takes 2 inputs
                          // (input passed to the selected node, trigger)